AryaT04/Web-Data-Extractor/README.md

 # Web-Data-Extractor

-#### A program that parses and extracts dats from a book rating website and only displays the titles of books with 4 or 5-star rating on the console.
+#### A program that parses and extracts data from a book rating website and only displays the titles of books with 4 or 5-star rating on the console.
 ### Technology Used:
 This project is created using Python.